-AEW Double or Nothing-Cody Rhodes vs Dustin Rhodes An All-Time Classic
+AEW Double or Nothing: Cody Rhodes vs Dustin Rhodes An All-Time Classic

 I want to start this piece by first congratulating Shahid Khan, Dustin, Cody & Brandi Rhodes, Kenny Omega, Chris Jericho & anyone else who had a hand in pulling off Double or Nothing the event, or AEW as an entity.
 The match I am most looking forward to is Cody Rhodes vs Dustin Rhodes in a battle of the Rhodes brothers.

 I’m a WWE fan, I have been since I was a little boy, but as a wrestling fan, the American pro wrestling I love so much has been complacent since WCW and ECW closed their doors.
 IMPACT came along and I had hope that competition or a good alternative wasn’t gone from my tv but after a few bad business choices (from my vantage point anyway) IMPACT or TNA, as it was back when I watched it, turned out not to be what I was looking for in an alternative.